Student Life in Paris

 Cost of Living in Paris

-Let’s take a look at some of the costs you may have in your first year studying at Forward’s Paris campus.
+Let’s take a look at some of the costs you may have in your second year studying at Forward’s Paris campus.

 |Activities||Cost per week||Cost per month||Cost per academic year (52 weeks)|